Mysterious19/POS-tagging-Codemix/README.md

 6) Kovida Nelakuditi, Radhika Mamidi, Part-of-Speech Tagging for Code mixed English-Telugu Social media data

-For any further queries contact
+For any further queries you can contact any one of us:
 - Pulkit Jaroli(8369545335) iit2016081@iiita.ac.in
 - Harshit Agarwal(73887576875) iit2016108@iiita.ac.in
 - Sominee Gupta(7983129771) ihm2016007@iiita.ac.in